Jollywatt/typst-fletcher/README.md

 - [ ] Support loops connecting a node to itself
 - [x] More ergonomic syntax to avoid repeating coordinates?
 - [ ] Poly-edges with multiple segments
-- [ ] Add way to adjust edge connection points whil still having them snap to node edges
+- [ ] Add way to adjust edge connection points while still having them snap to node edges
 - [ ] Zig-zags and waves

 ## Change log